Nicole Triefenbach, LPN, Program Manager

-Beth has been with the Weight Management Program since 1995.
-She has a true understanding of the many life issues affected by obesity and is committed to providing the best care possible to our patients.
+Nicole has been a nurse since 2004 and has worked in various medical settings.
+She transitioned to Washington University School of Medicine in 2015.
+Nicole has a true understanding of the many life issues affected by obesity and is committed to providing our patients with exceptional compassionate care.

-Dr. Klein is the Danforth Professor of Medicine and Nutritional Science, Director of the Center for Human Nutrition, Chief of the Division of Geriatrics and Nutritional Science, and associate program director of the General Clinical Research Center.
+Dr. Klein is the Danforth Professor of Medicine and Nutritional Science, Director of the Center for Human Nutrition, Chief of the Division of Geriatrics and Nutritional Science, and director of the Clinical and Translational Research Unit.

 He received his medical degree from Temple University School of Medicine and a master’s degree in nutritional biochemistry and metabolism from the Massachusetts Institute of Technology.